Parameterized Complexity of Efficient Sortation: Parameterizing by the Number of Commodities

 For the other direction assume there is a solution graph $H$ to $(D,K,T)$.
 By \cref{lem:commodities_bounded_sol} we can assume $H$ to consist of at most $2^k+k$ vertices.
 By the above arguments we can further assume every SCC of size 2 or larger in $H$ to contain at least one vertex in $S$ (note that this does not increase the number of vertices and $H$ still consists of one $s$-$t$-path per commodity $(s,t)\in K$).
 We will try at least one colorful problem instance $(D,K,T,c)$ where $c$ assigns distinct colors to all vertices in $H$.
 Consider the template $\Gamma = D[V(H)]$ and note that it is not discarded.
 Further, note that each vertex in $H$ is marked viable w.r.t. $\Gamma$.
-Hence, the algorithm correctly decides that $(D,K,T$) is a YES-instance. \end{proof}
+Hence, the algorithm correctly decides that $(D,K,T$) is a YES-instance.
+See \cref{fig:color_coding_rspp_by_comm} for an overview on the algorithm. \end{proof}